 Materials incorporated into the works

 The above does not apply to the materials which have already been installed.
-Once materials are installed on site, they are deemed to be incorporated into the land.
+Once materials are installed on-site, they are deemed to be incorporated into the land.
 In such a scenario, the installed materials become the property of the landowner (who may also be the employer) irrespective of whether the supply contract includes a retention of title clause or whether they have paid for the materials or not (provided there has been no bad faith on the part of the employer/landowner).

 The employer may still be liable to the main contractor for the cost of supplying and installing the steel and the contractor would in turn be liable to the subcontractor, however, there is no contractual link between the employer and subcontractor and therefore no obligation for the employer to pay the subcontractor due to the contractor’s insolvency.
 In this situation, the subcontractor would likely have to register its claim as an unsecured creditor with the main contractor’s insolvency practitioner.

-As an aside, if materials have only been installed on a temporary basis e.g. temporary piles, it is likely they will not be considered to have been incorporated in the land.
+As an aside, if materials have only been installed on a temporary basis e.g. temporary piles, it is likely they will not be considered to have been incorporated into the land.
 In this situation, title for the materials will not have passed to the landowner and the subcontractor should be able to claim possession.

 Such materials would normally need to be separated and clearly identified as the employer’s property, however, is unlikely a supplier/subcontractor would comply with the latter if they had not been paid for the materials.
-Under English Law, it may also be able to use a vesting certificate to transfer ownership to the employer, however, such certificates are not valid under Scot’s Law.
+Under English Law, it may also be possible to use a vesting certificate to transfer ownership to the employer, however, such certificates are not valid under Scot’s Law.

 In the current scenario then, it is unlikely the employer will be able to claim possession of the materials stored at the subcontractor’s premises, unless both the main contract and subcontract contain a mechanism such as that identified above and the materials have been separated and marked for the employer.